miranda0129/nhl_goal_tracker/README.md

 ### Testing

-testDisplay.py is a driver classed that has been used to test the various text displayed throughout time.
+testDisplay.py is a driver class that has been used to test the various text displayed throughout time.
 In particular the goal animation

 ### Context